Prosecutors: Hawaii man led meth ring while councilman

 Brun “sometimes requested sexual favors as repayment for drugs he supplied,” prosecutors said in a motion asking for bail to be denied.
 They cited phone wiretaps and testimony by a defendant who is hoping for leniency at sentencing in a federal case.

-Crystal meth gained a stronghold across the islands long before becoming popular on the U.S. mainland.
+Crystal meth, known locally as “batu” or “ice,” gained a stronghold across the islands long before becoming popular on the U.S. mainland.
 Mailing or shipping drugs to Hawaii became more common with increased airport security after the Sept.
 11 terrorist attacks, when it got more difficult to smuggle drugs through air travel.

 Court documents say Brun arranged with a co-defendant to purchase a pound of meth to be mailed from California for $9,000.
 The appetite for the drug is so strong, it’s street value in Hawaii can be more than double that amount.